Gibson Guitar called “The” Les Paul #1

-In this video sent to us in 2020 … one can see a 2004 photo of LES PAUL with The Les Paul No. 1.
+In the below video sent to us in 2020 … one can see a 2004 photo of LES PAUL with The Les Paul No. 1.
 He and Dennis are pictured backstage at the grand opening of the House of Blues in Cleveland.
 Thank you to the Peeps & Pals of the Paul Family.
 May we all keep Les and his legacy … alive.
 Enjoy.
 (Signed, Liz Chandler aka “Mrs. Dennis”).

 The Les Paul #1